SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

 Simple meaning: We should become as described in “unakkE nAmAtcheyvOm”.

-vyAkhyanam: That is, while rendering service, the separate existence of you and us should be avoided, and we should serve you entirely for your pleasure as stated in “unakkE nAmAtcheyvOm”.
-AzhvAr also stated “thanakkE Aga enaik koLLum IdhE” (You should take me for only yourself).
+vyAkhyanam: That is, while rendering service, we should remove the thought of doing service for you as well as for us but serve you entirely for your pleasure as stated in thiruppAvai pAsuram 20 “unakkE nAmAtcheyvOm” (we will carry out kainkaryam only for your pleasure).
+AzhvAr also stated in thiruvAimozhi 2-9-4 “thanakkE Aga enaik koLLum IdhE” (You should take me for only yourself).

 sUthram – 182